jamf/ol/api/Resources_for_Jamf_API_developers.md

 **[ Jamf Pro API Wrapper](https://gitlab.com/cvtc/appleatcvtc/jps-api-wrapper)**

-Bryan Weber / Chippewa Valley Technical College's project offers convenience functions, especially around authentication and pagination.
+Chippewa Valley Technical College's project offers convenience functions, especially around authentication and pagination.
 It also abstracts some common object types so, for example, you can just ask for things like mobile devices without knowing anything about the underlying REST endpoints being used.

 ```python
 # Print a list of all mobile devices